 - Onions, carrots, and tomato paste: These will be some of the aromatics in the stock, they'll be cooked down into a sofrito using technique common in Ukrainian cooking called zazharka or smazhennya.

-- Apple cider vinegar: Vinegar in borscht does two things—it helps the beets hold their color, and it brightens up the largely earthy flavors of the soup.
+- Apple cider vinegar: Vinegar in does two things—it helps the beets hold their color, and it brightens up the largely earthy flavors of the soup.
 You can adjust the amount to your taste.

 - Bay leaves and kosher salt: To season the stock.